Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 -  Switch to stabilize mode, arm your motors and keep your throttle above zero.
--  Carefully disconnect the power wires connecting the receiver to the APM
+-  Carefully disconnect the power wires connecting the receiver to the flight controller
 -  The Flight Mode should switch to RTL or LAND as described in Test #3

--  Warning: unplug the APM so that it is powered down before reattaching the receiver's power
+.. warning:: Unplug the flight controller so that it is powered down before reattaching the receiver's power

 Using the receiver to set the flight mode (not recommended)